Sivaan66/Power-BI-Music_Industry_Sales_Dashboard/README.md

 - The majority of Sway's listeners were acquired through advertising efforts.
 - Spotify was the streaming platformed most used by Sway's listeners.

+  **For detailed insights and further recomendations please consider to the report.**

 ---

 ## 🧭 How to Use